scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

    initialization in order to enforce different rules.
 Scala has different syntax for them, it thus is not an issue.

-2. References to objects under initialization may not be passed as arguments to method calls or constructors.
+2. Objects under initialization may not be passed as arguments to method calls.

-   Escape of `this` in the constructor is commonly regarded as an anti-pattern, and it's rarely used in practice.
-This rule is simple for the programmer to reason about initialization and it simplifies implementation.
-The theory supports safe escape of `this` with the help of annotations, we delay the extension until there is a strong need.
+   Escape of `this` in the constructor is commonly regarded as an anti-pattern.
+   However, escape of `this` as constructor arguments are allowed, to support creation of cyclic data structures.
+The checker will ensure that the escaped non-initialized object is not used, i.e. calling methods or accessing fields on the escaped object is not allowed.

 3. Local definitions may only refer to transitively initialized objects.